 Holders should take care to ensure that by acquiring any Notes (taking into account any Ordinary Shares into which they may Convert), Holders do not breach any applicable restrictions on ownership.
 If the Register indicates that a Holder's address is outside of Australia (or ANZ believes that a Holder may not be a resident of Australia) (such a Holder, a Foreign Holder) and that Foreign Holder's Notes are to be Converted, ANZ is entitled in certain circumstances to issue the relevant Ordinary Shares to a nominee (who may not be ANZ or a Related Entity of ANZ) who will sell those Ordinary Shares and pay a cash amount equal to the net proceeds to the Foreign Holder.
-There is a risk that ANZ may not be able to appoint a nominee as the ability to appoint a nominee may depend, among other things, upon the availability of a suitable person to act as nominee.

 Where a FATCA Withholding would be required or permitted to be made in respect of Ordinary Shares issued on Conversion of Notes, ANZ may either issue the Ordinary Shares which the Holder is obliged to accept to the Holder of the Notes net of FATCA Withholding and issue the balance of Ordinary Shares to a nominee or will issue the Ordinary Shares which the Holder is obliged to accept entirely to a nominee.
-In each case, the nominee (which may not be ANZ or a Related Entity of ANZ) will sell the Ordinary Shares issued to it, deal with any proceeds of their disposal in accordance with FATCA and, where the Ordinary Shares have been issued entirely to the nominee, pay a cash amount equal to the proceeds of their disposal net of any FATCA Withholding and other amounts as specified in the Note Terms to the Holder.
+In each case, the nominee (which may not be ANZ or a Related Entity of ANZ) will sell the Ordinary Shares issued to it, deal with any proceeds of their disposal in accordance with FATCA and, where the Ordinary Shares have been issued entirely to the nominee, pay a cash amount equal to the proceeds net of any FATCA Withholding to the Holder.